themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

   });
 ```
 - *MyView* gets instantiated twice: 1st will never be Garbage Collected, as the model holds its reference -> *Zombie View*.
-- This can cause *side-effects* -> alert box will appear twice.
+- This can cause *side effects* -> alert box will appear twice.

 ----